This post may contain affiliate links. Please read our disclosure policy.

 Let bark sit out at room temperature to soften if it’s too difficult to cut.
 You can also run the knife under hot water before cutting.

-- Top 2 triangles with low-fat granola for a simple and quick breakfast.
+- Top with berries and granola for a fun breakfast

 Ways to Use Leftovers